f-mode oscillations of anisotropic neutron stars in full general relativity: Equilibrium configuration of anisotropic neutron stars in general relativity

-In Fig. \ref{density}, we plot the radial coordinate (in km) inside the neutron star along the horizontal axis and corresponding density in ${\rm 10^{14}~ g/cm^{3}}$ along the vertical axis, for different values of $\tau$, each started with $\rho_c = 7.2955 \times 10^{14} {\rm g/cm^3}$ (the point where all the curves meet on the vertical axis).
-We see that for each case, the density consistently decreases as the radial coordinate increases.
+In Fig. \ref{density}, we plot the radial coordinate (in km) inside the neutron star along the horizontal axis and the corresponding density in ${\rm 10^{14}~ g \, cm^{-3}}$ along the vertical axis, for BSk21 EoS and different values of $\tau$, each with $\rho_c = 7.2955 \times 10^{14}~{\rm g \, cm^{-3}}$ (the point where all the curves meet on the vertical axis).
+We see that for each of the cases, the density consistently decreases as the radial coordinate increases and eventually becomes almost zero at the surface of the star.

-Now, in Fig. \ref{prpt}, we show the radial coordinate (in km) inside the neutron star along the abscissa and the corresponding pressure along the ordinate for different values of $\tau$.
-The left panel of the figure has the radial pressure along the ordinate while the right panel has the tangential pressure along the ordinate for same values of $\tau$.
-Both of the plots are for $\rho_c = 7.2955 \times 10^{14} {\rm g/cm^3}$.
-We see that for $\tau= -2, -1, 0, ~{\rm and}~1$, both $p_r$ and $p_t$ decreases monotonically with the increase of $r$.
-However, for $\tau=2$, although $p_r$ decreases monotonically with the increase of $r$, $p_t$ does not do so always.
-There is a range of $r$ where $p_t$ increases with increasing $r$.
-In this region, the sound velocity in the tangential direction becomes negative, that violates causality.
-Hence, no neutron star can exist with $\rho_c = 7.2955 \times 10^{14} {\rm g/cm^3}$ and $\tau = 2$ for BSk21 EoS and the anisotropic ansatz.
-We exclude such physically unacceptable cases from our analysis.
-A more detailed analysis of these aspects can be found in \cite{Biswas:2019gkw}.
+In Fig. \ref{prpt}, we plot the radial coordinate (in km) inside the neutron star along the abscissa and the corresponding pressure along the ordinate for BSk21 EoS and different values of $\tau$.
+The left panel of the figure has the radial pressure along the ordinate while the right panel has the tangential pressure along the ordinate for the same values of $\tau$.
+Both of the plots are for $\rho_c = 7.2955 \times 10^{14}~{\rm g \, cm^{-3}}$.
+We see that for all values of $\tau$, both $p_r$ and $p_t$ decreases monotonically with the increase of $r$ and ultimately reaches zero at the surface of the star.